 WHEN WAS FIRST AID SERVICE INTRODUCED IN LIVINGSTON?

 First aid training has always been considered essential for the personnel of the Fire Department.
-About 66 years ago it was felt that the first aid knowledge of the firemen could be put to better advantage and more practical use by providing a Community Ambulance Service.
+About 85 years ago it was felt that the first aid knowledge of the firemen could be put to better advantage and more practical use by providing a Community Ambulance Service.
 It was then that the Fire Department decided to purchase an ambulance and through the proceeds derived from several carnivals, bingo games, and raffles, sufficient money was raised and the purchase of the first ambulance was made in 1937.
 A “Rescue Squad” was organized to perform first aid duty and operated as a unit of the Fire Department until December of 1949.
 Emergency service has been available for 24 hours a day every day since 1937.
 This commitment continued when the First Aid Squad became a separate entity in January 1950.
-During this time the squad has likely responded to almost 50,000 calls.
-This is only an estimate, the first aid squad averaged 1400 calls a year in the 1990’s.
+During this time the squad has likely responded to almost 70,000 calls.

 WHY WAS THE FIRST AID SQUAD ORGANIZED?